elee-tudublin/SSWD_2023_Sveltekit-Lab2.start/readme.md

-# Lab 5 - Using a Database in a Sveltekit Application
+# Lab 2 - Using a Database in a Sveltekit Application

+Enda Lee 2025

 ## Introduction